venkatesh-av/NETFLIX-CLONE/README.md

 Curious to see the Movie App Playground in action?
 Check out our live demo [here](https://netflix404.ccbp.tech) and have fun exploring the world of movies in a playful environment! 🚀🎥

-- user cred
+- user credentials:
   - username: rahul
-  - password: rahul@2021entials:
+  - password: rahul@2021